kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 ## Azure VPN Setup

-1. If you haven't already, create a Virtual Network (VNet) in Azure.
-If you're using Azure Red Hat OpenShift then you already have a VNet created.
-Note that the default VNet Address Space probably only accounts for the node IP pools - I had to expand the Address Space to make room for the Virtual Gateway subnet that we'll create in a second.
+1. If you haven't already, **create a Virtual Network** (VNet) in Azure.
+If you're using Azure Red Hat OpenShift (ARO) then you already have a VNet created.
+Note that the default ARO VNet Address Space only accounts for the node IP pools in a `/22` - I had to expand the Address Space to a `/20` to make room for the Virtual Gateway subnet and DNS endpoint subnets that we'll create in a second.
-2. With the VNet and it's subnets in place, search for "Virtual Network Gateway" and create a new one.
+2. With the VNet and it's subnets in place, search for **"Virtual Network Gateway"** and create a new one.
 3. For my example I'm running a non-redundant VPN - mostly because I don't want to do BGP routing between my site and the cloud.
 Below you can see the settings I used to create the VNet Gateway.
+The VNet Gateway will need its own Subnet, a `/26` will do.
-4. After you click Create, go take a walk - a long one.
+4. After you click Create, go take a walk - *a long one*.
 Took about an hour for my VNet Gateway to spin up.
 5. Next we'll create a **Local Network Gateway** in the Virtual Network Gateway.
-The Local Network Gateway is defined in Azure that represents the public IP address of your on-prem network - doesn't have to be static, so long as it doesn't change too often.
+The Local Network Gateway is defined in Azure and represents the public IP address of your on-prem network - doesn't have to be static, so long as it doesn't change too often.
 If it does change or you use something like DynDNS then just give it the FQDN instead.
-Map some of the local networks you'll tunnel into Azure by defining the subnets in the LNG.
+I'm not using BGP so I just needed to add some of the local networks that will be tunneled into Azure by defining the subnets in the LNG.
-6. Now we go BACK to the Virtual Network Gateway, in the left pane navigate to "VPN Gateway > Connections" and make a new Connection.
+6. Now we go *BACK* to the Virtual Network Gateway, in the left pane navigate to "**VPN Gateway > Connections**" and make a new Connection.
 This glues the VNG and LNG together and actually spins up the VPN.
 You'll want to use the Site-to-Site IPSec type of VPN Connection.
-What's important in the Settings page for the VPN Connection is to set the IPSec/IKE Policy to "Custom" - then set the two phases' Encryption to "AES256", Integrity to "SHA256", and Groups to "2" like shown in the screenshots below.
+7. What's important in the Settings page for the VPN Connection is to set the IPSec/IKE Policy to "Custom" - then set the two phases' Encryption to "AES256", Integrity to "SHA256", and Groups to "2" like shown in the screenshots below.
 Generate a long PSK and store it in a secure password vault of some sort.
-7. Wait for the VPN Connection to be created - once it is, grab the IP Address of the Virtual Network Gateway, we'll need that to configure the Unifi side of things
+8. Wait for the VPN Connection to be created - once it is, grab the Public IP Address of the Virtual Network Gateway, we'll need that to configure the Unifi side of things

 ---

 ## Unifi Setup

-1. In the Unifi Network dashboard, navigate to Settings > VPN then click the tab for "Site-to-Site VPN" and create a new one.
+1. In the Unifi Network dashboard, navigate to **Settings > VPN** then click the tab for "Site-to-Site VPN" and create a new one.
 2. VPN type will be IPSec, give it a name and that Pre-Shared Key from earlier that we configured in Azure's VPN Connection.
 3. Set the Local IP for the WAN IP you configured in Azure's Local Network Gateway.
 4. The Remote IP / Hostname will be the Public IP Address from the Virtual Network Gateway in Azure.